openafs-contrib/openafs-csi-driver/README.md

     **Using PersistentVolumeClaim Inside POD:**

     There are sample for POD using PersistentVolumeClaim inside Sample/csi-app.yaml.
 Do note CSI Plugin will mount a volume inside a POD, but to access a volume Container Application need to get tokens, which has to be done by the Application.
+We can use sample sidecar container to fetch UID based tokens for a POD, kindly refer https://github.com/openafs-contrib/openafs-csi-driver/blob/master/sidecar-for-tokens/README.md